adyxax/www/content/docs/adyxax.org/git.md

 ---
 title: "git"
-weight: 1
-description: >
-  adyxax.org git server
+description: adyxax.org git server
 ---

+## Introduction

-git.adyxax.org is a gitea instance.
+git.adyxax.org is a [gitea](https://gitea.io/) instance.
 For about 10 years I used a gitolite installation but I finally went for a gui instead in order to host repositories for non tech people.

 ## Preparing the postgresql database

-I am currently hosting this gitea instance on an OpenBSD server.
+I am currently hosting this instance on an OpenBSD server.
 Obviously postgresql is packaged on this system so the installation is as simple as :
 {{< highlight sh >}}
 pkg_add postgresql-server
 su - __postgresql
 mkdir /var/postgresql/data
-initdb -D /var/postgresql/data -U postgres -A scram-sha-256 -E UTF8 -W rcctl enable postgresql rcctl start postgresql su - ___postgresql
+initdb -D /var/postgresql/data -U postgres -A scram-sha-256 -E UTF8 -W exit rcctl enable postgresql rcctl start postgresql su - ___postgresql